nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Enter **Burdens**.<br/>
 <br/>
 A task manager that structures your tasks and deadlines<br/>
-using your keyboard commands with a beautiful customisable interface.<br/>
+using your keyboard commands with a beautiful interface.<br/>
 <br/>
 Read on and discover how to install and use **Burdens**<br/>
 to make sense of your daily life activities.<br/>